DLaxV-Community-Projects-Hub/.github/profile/README.md

 ## Contents

 Below you can find all the Hub´s repositories.
 A repository is like a folder containing all information like code, drawings, instruction, manuels etc. relating to one topic.
 If your topic consists of more than one part like the Shot Clock Web App with a [client](https://github.com/DLaxV-Community-Projects-Hub/shotclock-web-client) and a [server](https://github.com/DLaxV-Community-Projects-Hub/shotclock-web-server) enviroment you can split your content in seperated repositories.
-For sharing on top or backround information you can use the wiki feature of github like in the (Open Shot Clock Wiki](https://github.com/DLaxV-Community-Projects-Hub/Open-Shot-Clock/wiki).
+For sharing on top or backround information you can use the wiki feature of github like in the [Open Shot Clock Wiki](https://github.com/DLaxV-Community-Projects-Hub/Open-Shot-Clock/wiki).

 ## Contact